 1. Use the PayPal Buttons above to select and make you Purchase; EASS-y Course only, or EASS-y Course Plus One Mentoring Session

 2. Use the Contact Form to ensure you alert me to the email address you want used for your Course Materials to be sent to you.

 Alternatively, you can simply email me at embodiedterrain(at)gmail(dot)com to alert me to your purchase.

 Not sure?
 Humming and Hah'ing?
 Have Questions?
-Pop over to the FAQ's They're fun to read, anyway!
+Pop over to the FAQ's below.
+They're fun to read, anyway!

 There is also a fabulous, kind (and detailed!) review of EASS-y here >

 Narelle Carter-Quinlan is renowned as a global leading exponent on yoga within an asymmetric body and the lived experience of the spine.
 She is an anatomist and histologist by academic, experiential and yes, cadaveric training.
 She has taught Anatomy, Pathology and Histology at Queensland University of Technology over seven years.
 Her unique body of work integrates the practice of yoga and dance with imagery informed by her journeys into the Australian land - her home.

 Passionate about her subject and vibrantly engaging, Narelle has guest presented to sell out Workshops and lectures at Yoga Union Centre for Backcare and Scoliosis in New York City, has taught the spinal anatomy and scoliosis research component of Elise Miller's yoga for scoliosis Teacher Training in San Francisco, has taught Yoga for Scoliosis and Backcare Intensives within Europe, the United Kingdom, New Zealand, and of course, teaches in her native Australia.